Agnostic Private Density Estimation for GMMs via List Global Stability: List globally stable learning of mixture distributions

 Here, we give a high level idea of the proof.
 First, we show that it is possible to represent the true distribution $g$ as a mixture distribution such that the total mass of its ``far'' components from $\cF$ is small.
 Now, given a large enough sample from $g$ we can hope that we receive some samples from all non-negligible components of $g$.
-Assuming we have access to a stable list decoding algorithm $\cA_1$ for $\cF$, we can apply it on every subset of samples, and approximately recover each ``non-far'' component in $g$.
-We can then compose all the outputs of the algorithm $\cA_1$ to create a stable list decoding algorithm $\cA_2$ for $\kmix(\cF)$.
+Assuming we have access to a list globally stable learner algorithm $\cA_1$ for $\cF$, we can apply it on every subset of samples, and approximately recover each ``non-far'' component in $g$.
+We can then compose all the outputs of the algorithm $\cA_1$ to create a list globally stable learner $\cA_2$ for $\kmix(\cF)$.
 We show there exist a distribution $\tilde{g}$ in the output of algorithm $\cA_2$ such that it satisfies two properties of Definition~\ref{def:stable-list-decoding}.
-In other words, we show that \textit{(1)} $\cA_2$ is a stable list decoding algorithm, and \textit{(2)} $\cA_2$ satisfies agnostic utility guarantee.
+In other words, we show that \textit{(1)} $\cA_2$ is a list globally stable algorithm, and \textit{(2)} $\cA_2$ satisfies agnostic utility guarantee.

-The following lemma is useful in the construction of our stable list decoding algorithm for mixtures.
+The following lemma is useful in the construction of our list globally stable learner for mixtures.
 At a high level, it states that if a distribution $g$ is close to a class of mixtures $\kmix(\cF)$, then $g$ can be expressed as a mixture, such that the overall mass of far components from class $\cF$ is small. \begin{lemma}[Lemma 7 of \citet{ashtiani2018sample}] Let $\cF$ be a class of distributions, then any distribution $g$ can be written as a mixture $g=\sum_{i\in[k]}w_i g_i$ such that $w_i\geq 0$, $\sum_{i \in [k]}w_i=1$, and $g_i$'s are distributions satisfying $\sum_{i \in [k]}w_i \dtv(g_i,\cF) = \dtv(g,\kmix(\cF))$. \end{lemma}